dotnet/linker/docs/illink-options.md

 is usually something that the developer decides about as it alters the program behaviour therefore the decision whether the size saving is worth it is left to the developer.

-Each feature can be controlled independly using `--feature NAME value` option.
+Each feature can be controlled independently using `--feature NAME value` option.

 The list of available features names is framework dependent and can vary between different framework versions.